Mexico Diplomatic Profile

 Key Interests

-• Preserving USMCA trade access
+• Preserve USMCA access and tariff relief

 Mexico Allies and Enemies

-Mexico's top rivals: Ecuador (-33), North Korea (-33), Russia (-29), Peru (-27), Belarus (-24).
+Mexico's top rivals: Ecuador (-33), North Korea (-33), Peru (-29), Russia (-29), Belarus (-24).

 Of 202 countries, Mexico has 6 allies, 194 neutral relationships, and 2 enemies.